rylanturner02/monet-gan-kaggle/README.md

 # Monet Style Transfer with CycleGAN by Rylan Turner

-This project implements a CycleGAN model for the Kaggle "GAN Getting Started" competition, which generates Monet-style paintings from photographs.
+This project implements a CycleGAN model ~~for~~ inspired by the Kaggle "GAN Getting Started" competition, which generates Monet-style paintings from photographs.

 ## Project Overview